-Conduct your own research into a range of different leaders and on no more than one side of A4 please address the following two questions in an essay:
+Conduct your own research into a range of different leaders and on one side of A4 please address the following two questions in an essay:

 - 1. What is the difference between leadership and management? - 2.
 What factors determine whether or not a leader is successful?